Jaroslav Svejkovský: As a player

+Svejkovský's subsequent playing years were plagued by injuries and inconsistent play.
+He played only 42 games over the next two seasons, missing significant time due to ankle injuries and a concussion.
+By mid-January 2000, Svejkovský had played only 23 of the Capitals' 37 games that season, missing seven games with a shoulder injury.
+He had served as a healthy scratch for seven of the Capitals' last eight games when, on January 17, he was traded to the Tampa Bay Lightning for a seventh-round draft pick in the 2000 NHL entry draft and a third-round pick in the 2001 draft.
+Up to that point, Svejkovský had not registered a goal since the Capitals' first game of the season.

-Svejkovský played parts of three more seasons with the Capitals, he was then traded to the Tampa Bay Lightning during the 1999–2000 season.
-Svejkovský finished the season with the Lightning, then spent the 2000–01 season in the International Hockey League with the Detroit Vipers.
+Svejkovský finished the season with the Lightning, then was assigned to begin the 2000–01 season in the International Hockey League with the Detroit Vipers.
 He sustained a concussion during his second game for the Vipers, subsequently retiring from the sport without taking part in any more games.
 In a 2002 USA Today story, Tampa Bay Lightning general manager Jay Feaster said that Svejkovský was out of hockey due to post-concussion syndrome.
 In his NHL career, Svejkovský appeared in 113 games, scoring 23 goals and adding 19 assists.

-Personal life

-Currently, Svejkovský is a skills coach with the Vancouver Giants of the Western Hockey League.
+As a coach

+In 2024, Svejkovský was named an assistant coach for the Vancouver Canucks.
 He is also Director of Hockey Operations with the Seafair Minor Hockey Association, and Program Director of the BC Bears AAA spring hockey association.

+On June 5, 2025, Svejkovský joined head coach Rick Tocchet in leaving Vancouver for Philadelphia, being named an assistant coach with the Philadelphia Flyers.